TylerFermUCI/Music-Analyzer/README.md

 ## Data:

-The audio files, in addition to their valence and arousal values (the metadata), can be downloaded [here on Kaggle](https://www.kaggle.com/datasets/imsparsh/deam-mediaeval-dataset-emotional-analysis-in-music/data).
+The audio files, in addition to their valence and arousal values (the metadata), can be downloaded [here on Kaggle](https://www.kaggle.com/datasets/imsparsh/deam-mediaeval-dataset-emotional-analysis-in-music/data) and are not included in this repository.
 The official website for the DEAM dataset can be found [here](https://cvml.unige.ch/databases/DEAM/), however it looks like the links don't work anymore.

 For this project, the static annotations averaged per song was used.
 Specifically, the files `static_annotations_averaged_songs_1_2000.csv` and `static_annotations_averaged_songs_2000_2058.csv` contained all the metadata used to train the AI model.